sherphy/KohSherlynnPhyllisa-AsiaOneFrontEnd/README.md

 5. I don't know how to make #third-banner fullscreen unless I remove it from the div.
 I spent a long time trying width: 100% and trying to adjust margin-left(other methods would overflow-x).
 But when it's width 100% it would be confined to it's parent's (.body-container) style.
 Now the DOM makes less sense when read, but no choice.
 I'll figure it out soon hopefully!
 Maybe something to do with .body-container box-sizing:border-box?

 6. Would've designed my own Click Here button in css but the button already came with the image.
-Just a basic <button>Click here</button> with color:white background-color: #5C5646 border-radius: ?
+Just a basic `<button>Click here</button>` with color:white background-color: #5C5646 border-radius

 7. For the quote image, I can't extract the individual elements, and have to render the whole picture separately depending on mobile view or desktop view, since I can't get words in the image to flex.
 Same goes for the footer - the top banner comes in a complete image, so mobile and desktop have 2 entirely different images, while the bottom banner for desktop view is also a complete image, whereas the bottom banner for mobile view is created with it's elements because it only came with a black background.